 Egg freezing for personal reasons is still a relatively new procedure.
 There are simply insufficient numbers to give any scientifically accurate answer.
 But what will certainly be important is the age of the woman who freezes her eggs, whether egg donor or elective egg freezer.

-Currently, according to the studies, the best chances seem probably in those under the age of 38 and have between 10 and 15 eggs available.
+Currently, according to the studies, the best chances seem probably in those under the age of 38 and who are able to retrieve 10 to 15 eggs from an egg collection.
 It's important to remember, however, that the evidence is only slowly accumulating, and it's not always consistent.